Richard P. Feynman

 - Distinctions between the annually awarded Foresight Institute Feynman Prizes and the Feynman Grand Prize

-The annual Feynman Prizes are leading to the eventual awarding of the $250,000 Feynman Grand Prize, an incentive prize for making a nanometer-scale robotic arm and a nanometer-scale computing device, the most critical components in future molecular manufacturing systems.
+The annual Feynman Prizes represent milestones on the road to the award of the $250,000 Feynman Grand Prize, an incentive prize that will be awarded to the first researchers to make a nanometer-scale robotic arm and a nanometer-scale computing device, two critical components of an atomic scale molecular manufacturing system.

 Two prizes in the amount of $5,000 each will be awarded to the researchers whose recent work has most advanced the achievement of Feynman’s goal for nanotechnology: molecular manufacturing, defined as the construction of atomically-precise products through the use of molecular machine systems.
 Separate prizes will be awarded for theoretical work and for experimental work.
-The winners of this year’s prizes will be announced at a January conference to be held at SRI in Menlo Park, CA.
+The winners of this year’s prizes will be announced at a venue to be announced.

 This prize is given in honor of Richard P. Feynman who, in 1959, gave a visionary talk at Caltech in which he said “The problems of chemistry and biology can be greatly helped if our ability to see what we are doing, and to do things on an atomic level, is ultimately developed — a development which I think cannot be avoided.”

-A committee chaired by a previous Feynman Prize recipient was asked to select this year’s honorees.
+A committee chaired by a previous Feynman Prize recipient will be asked to select this year’s honorees.

 Either submit your own work or nominate a colleague who deserves this prize.